 Ultimately, this is a personal decision.
 Try out different types of glasses until you find the ones that you prefer; the main emphasis should be on keeping them clean and dry.
 If you prefer fine whisky, why not invest in high-quality glasses to match!

-About the Author: Wesley Cable is a wine enthusiast from California who hosts a weekly wine podcast called Obsessed with Wine and writes for his blog at wesleycable.com.
+About the Author: Wesley Cable is a wine lover from California who hosts a weekly wine podcast called Obsessed with Wine and writes for his blog at wesleycable.com.